CodeFromAnywhere/ActionSchema/readme.md

 Welcome to the ActionSchema repo!
 This is the home of the ActionSchema codebase.
 ActionSchema is an ecosystem of many parts, of which some will be open sourced here: **ActionSchema Utils** and **ActionSchema Server**

+Besides this repo, we have extensive documentation for all ActionSchema plugins, which can also be used independently of ActionSchema itself.
+Find the documentation [here](https://actionschema.readme.io/)

 **MOTIVATION ActionSchema Utils**:

 - Ability to run ActionSchemas serverless (independent of state) e.g. inside of NextJS and also inside any other server with any other way of authorisation, storage, etc.